rmoestl/C-3PO/README.md

 ## Requirements

 C-3PO requires a Java 11 JRE installed on you computer.
 Upon installation you also need Gradle installed.
 C-3PO has been tested with Gradle 3.0 and 2.12.

+You'd also need to install [purifycss](https://www.npmjs.com/package/purify-css) if you'd like to purge unused CSS.

 ## Setup

-At the moment only installing from source is supported.
+At the moment, only installing from source is supported.
 Follow these steps

 - ensure a Java SE JDK 11 is installed on your computer
 - ensure Gradle (version 3.0, version 2.12 should be fine too) is installed on your computer